Most people look at a tarp and think of it as a simple piece of material used for covering things, but to a prepper, a tarp is a gem.

 Buying a tarp might be daunting, but it makes everything easier if you know what to look for.
 Here are some critical points to keep in mind:

 - Look for tarps that are heavier and more durable.
-It might mean more added weight to your pack, but tarps that are thinner and lighter might not last that long.
+It might mean more added weight to your pack, but thinner, lighter tarps might not last that long.

-- With that, if you want to get ultralight tarps, make sure you have a backup plan.
+- With that, if you want to get ultralight tarps, make sure you have a backup plan in place.

-- The best sizes to get range from 8×8 to 10×12.
-Tarps within this size range make it easier to carry and are big enough to be made into a shelter for 2.
+- The best sizes to get range from 8x8 to 10x12.
+Tarps within this size range make it easier to carry and are big enough to be made into a shelter for two.

 - A basic rectangular or square tarp is best for emergencies and survival situations because it’s incredibly versatile, and you can do a lot with it.

-- Go for tarps that have attachment loops instead of tarps with grommet holes on the fabric.
-Tarps with grommet holes are prone to tears, while tarps with attachments loops are not.
+- Go for tarps that have attachment loops instead of tarps with grommet holes in the fabric.
+Tarps with grommet holes are prone to tears, while tarps with attachment loops are not.